Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 The prepare_ca

-function iterates over a list of Pauli terms \(A_l\) and will apply \(CA_l\) on the 3 qubit state phi
+function iterates over a list of Pauli terms \(A_l\) and applies \(CA_l\) on the three-qubit state phi

 @qfunc